 Taxable income x tax rate

 1: Making Payments

-Pays as you go system requires an employer to deduct Federal Income Tax from your pay and send to the government.
-Form W2.
+Pay as you go system requires an employer to deduct Federal Income Tax from your pay and send to the government (established by the W4).
+Total income and tax paid is recorded on Form W2.
 Employer must provide to employee by January 31st.

 2: Estimated Payments